SpVgg Unterhaching: Recent history

 The club's struggles continued after their relegation to the 2.
 Bundesliga.
 Needing an away win in their final match of the season in order to avoid being sent down to the Regionalliga Süd (III), they instead went down to a 0–3 defeat to Karlsruher SC and finished in 15th place.
 They re-bounded the following season, taking the Regionalliga title, and making their way back to second division competition.
 Subsequently, Haching has delivered poor results in the 2.
 Bundesliga, narrowly avoiding being relegated again in both 2004 and 2006 before finally dropping into the Regionalliga in 2007, finishing 16th in the table due to FC Carl Zeiss Jena's 2–1 win against FC Augsburg.

 In the 2007–08 season, the club was never really in contention for a 2.
 Bundesliga return but did qualify for the new 3.
 Liga.
 In its first season in the new, nationwide 3.
 Liga, the club was close to promotion, but a loss 3–4-loss against Carl Zeiss Jena on the 37th matchday earned them a fall from second to fourth place, and a prolonged stay in the third league.

 In 2009–10 the club started well, but went down the table during winter.
 2008–09's successful coach Ralph Hasenhüttl got replaced by the 1990-world champion Klaus Augenthaler, who led the team to a finish on a secure 11th place.

 The club finished one place above the relegation zone in the 3.
 Liga in 2013–14, coming 17th but was relegated to the tier four Regionalliga Bayern at the end of the 2014–15 season.
 It qualified for the 2015–16 DFB-Pokal where it knocked-out FC Ingolstadt 04 and RB Leipzig before losing to Bayer Leverkusen in the third round.

+In the 2022–23 season, Unterhaching returned to the 3.
+Liga as champions of the Regionalliga Bayern.